 Our primary focus has been to build the Network step by step with the Summer University as the principal annual meeting place.
 In September 2018, we held the event at Rhodes House while in September 2019, we organised it at the Said Business School, both based in Oxford.
 No event was held in 2020 due to the pandemic.

 Then, in late 2020, we reactivated the Network with a virtual conversation with Damian Green MP, now IN2030 President, looking ahead to 2030 in the context of the COVID pandemic.
-We then ran a series of events online bringing together both UK and Continental speakers on our platform, including an Annual Lecture 2030.
+We then ran events online bringing together both UK and Continental speakers on our platform, including an Annual Lecture 2030.
 This culminated in the 2021 Summer University which was held on a virtual platform.
 The three-day event provided the opportunity to review results of recent online discussions in the Network, looking long term at issues of strategic interest both in the UK and on the continent.
 A wide range of differing perspectives including UK, US and European views were reflected in the presentations and debates.

-During 2022, we will continue our series of online conversations, working closely with our partners, as we move towards the next Summer University being held in Oxford on Thursday 15th to Friday 16th September 2022.
+During 2022, we have continued to organise online conversations, working closely with our partners, as we move towards the next Summer University being held in Oxford on Thursday 15th to Friday 16th September 2022.
 We are currently planning a hybrid event, bringing together thought leaders of the next generation from politics, business, academia and civil society, with some of the most respected decision-makers and thinkers on long-term trends.